edermats32/Rondo-Transpatcher/README.md

 <<*screenshot**>

-If the patch was successful continue to the final step of the guide: [Locate you patched game](#locate-you-patched-game)
+If the patch was successful continue to the final step of the guide: [Locate your patched game](#locate-your-patched-game)

 ## Steps for Linux